Tamalikaaa18/Tamalikaaa18/README.md

 - 👋 Hi, I’m @Tamalika-Das
-- 👀 I’m interested in ...exploring single-cell multi-omics  in cancer
+- 👀 I’m interested in exploring single-cell multi-omics  in cancer
 - 🌱 I’m did my masters in Bioinformatics from Banaras Hindu University,India.
 - 💞️ I’m currently looking for open positions related to single-cell multi-omics in cancer.
 - 📫 How to reach me ...
 Linkedin : Tamalika Das